 General Grant Administration

 Federal legislation states that the Northern Border Regional Commission, "shall enhance the capacity of, and provide support for, local development districts (LDD) in its region."
-It outlines obligations that LDDs have once they are designated (40 U.S.C., § 15505 (c)).
-In order to fulfill this obligation and ensure that Federal funds are expended appropriately, the NBRC has designated Local Development Districts throughout the NBRC region and provides training to them to be the designated grant administrations to NBRC grantees.
+To fulfill this obligation and ensure that Federal funds are expended appropriately NBRC provides training to both its grantees and its LDD partners.

 LDDs are compensated for their administrative work based on the following formula: 5% of the first $100,000 awarded and 1% of all dollars in excess of $100,000.
 By example, a $250,000 award would include $6,500 in LDD project administration fees, thereby making $243,500 available for the purpose of the award.
 This does not apply in the State of VT, as detailed below.